schrodyn/steezy/README.md

 }
 ```

-Steezy will generate three rules:
+Steezy will generate four rules:

 * Rule with static bytes, not so useful.
 * Rule with Yara wildcards using r2's instruction mask.
 * Rule with Yara wildcards using r2's instruction mask and Yara ranges based around function blocks.
+* Rule generated with Fox-It mkYARA.

 ## Additional Resources
 Some other tools I've used for generating Yara rules which lead me to creating